Serving HTTPS traffic using certificates you manage

 Ready to activate

-Use the DNS details displayed in this section to configure your DNS records so that a TLS connection can be established using your certificate.
+Click View details to view the DNS details for the domain.
+Use these details to configure your DNS records so that a TLS connection can be established using your certificate.

 - For TLS on an apex domain (e.g.,